 The masterpiece of 1920s or '30s period architecture that follows is lo-

-cated on Lake Michigan in Evanston, Illinois, an affluent suburb north of Chicago.
+cated on Lake Michigan in Winnetka, Illinois, an affluent suburb north of Chicago.
 More manor house than cottage, due to its size, it, nevertheless, employs a considerable variety of cottage style detailing to feature it here.
 Having seen this home, myself, several years ago, it is every bit as impres-

 sive as it appears in the photo below!

 At the end of World War I, Americans romanticized the traditional French farmhouse and created a style known as

 French Normandy.
 Clad with stone, stucco or brick -- alone or in combination -- these cottage style homes often

 resemble, in part, the English Tudor style with decorative half-timbering.
 As shown in this example, the French